phoenixframework/phoenix/deployment/E_heroku.md

 $ heroku run iex -S mix
 ```

-In fact, we can run anything using the `heroku run` command, like the Ecto migration task for instance:
+In fact, we can run anything using the `heroku run` command, like the Ecto migration task from above:

 ```console
 $ heroku run mix ecto.migrate